dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 Currently, I don't know if this is possible.
 When [endjin](https://endjin.com) took over maintenance of Rx.NET, we did try to find out why the Windows-specific Rx.NET targets chose 10.0.19041.
 I never got an answer.
 I think we can't go back any further than 10.0.17763 because I _think_ [C#/WinRT](https://learn.microsoft.com/en-us/windows/apps/develop/platform/csharp-winrt/) requires that version or later, and in practice 10.0.18362 might be the lowest we can use in practice because that's the oldest SDK that Visual Studio 2022 supports.

 #### Use obsolete

 One of the comments was a recommendation to deal with this problem using `[Obsolete]`:

 https://github.com/dotnet/reactive/discussions/2038#discussioncomment-7604157

-The reason we hadn't originally proposed this is that we thought we needed to take action quickly to resolve the problem. `[Obsolete]` is really only suitable when you form a multi-year to remove an API, and people were having real problems right now.
+The reason we hadn't originally proposed this is that we thought we needed to take action quickly to resolve the problem. `[Obsolete]` is really only suitable when you form a multi-year plan to remove an API, and people were having real problems right now.

 However, now that a [workaround](#the-workaround) seems to be available, using `[Obsolete]` does in fact look likely to be the best option.